 What is DHEA for fertility and does it work?

 DHEA stands for dehydroepiandrosterone, which is a hormone that the adrenal glands produce.
-Researchers don’t know everything about this hormone, but they do know that it is a precursor (a substance the body converts into sex hormones, including estrogen and testosterone).
+Researchers don’t know everything about this hormone, but they do know that it is a precursor.
+A precursor is a substance the body converts into sex hormones, including estrogen and testosterone.
 For most women and men, DHEA peaks in the mid-20s and then slowly declines over time.